daniellmb/perfnow.js/README.md

 perfnow.js is a micro-library written in both CoffeeScript and JavaScript.

-Safely use microsecond precision timing using this **0.14 kb** `window.performance.now` polyfill with `Date` fallback.
+Safely use microsecond precision timing using this **0.1 kb** `performance.now` polyfill with `Date` fallback.

-This repository was scaffolded with [generator-microjs](https://github.com/daniellmb/generator-microjs).
+This minimal utility is compatible with all browsers as well as the more restricted web worker environment.

 ## Examples